HOW TO GROW ARNICA

 The main danger of this crop is Trypetes arnicivora fly.
 This insect can put larvae in flower heads (This is the reason why it is recommended to harvest the flowers immediately after flowering -to avoid this colonization-and to use stoves for drying flowers)

-More information on arnica in the listing above.
+More information on arnica.